astropy/astropy/CONTRIBUTING.md

 **astropy requirements**
   * Do all the tests pass on the travis build?
-  * Has an entry been added into the changelog?
+  * If applicable, has an entry been added into the changelog?
   * Can you checkout the pull request and repeat the examples and tests?